BaconRocks77/Standard/README.txt

 run gradlew (or gradle on linux) with the following command:
 *gradlew build*
 This will create a .jar file inside some/directory/Standard/build
-Copy this .jar file to your .minecraft/mods folder
+If you cannot see this look inside the /libs folder Copy this .jar file to your .minecraft/mods folder
 Enjoy